 During the 30-minute consultation, Justin will take a deep dive into your case and explain your options.
 If he agrees that you qualify for an uncontested divorce in Texas and believes you and your spouse could resolve your case with an objective mediation attorney, he will tell you so.

 On the other hand, if Justin thinks your case is too complex—say you have children or issues related to division of property or bankruptcy—he may recommend you and your spouse retain separate divorce lawyers to represent you.
-Cooperative litigation sometimes works best for couples seeking an amicable divorce when they need multiple issues resolved.
+Collaborative litigation sometimes works best for couples seeking an amicable divorce Texas when they need multiple issues resolved.

 Find out what you can expect during a case review with the Sisemore Law Firm here.